UKPLab/naacl2025-a-template-is-all-you-meme/scraping/README.md

 # Use Our Scraping Code to Make Your Own KYMKB!
+#### Disclaimer: Our work should only ever be used for academic purposes.
 ### Step 1: Install Dependencies

 Make sure you have installed the environment, particularly **BeautifulSoup** and **Selenium**.